dwrobel/flatcam/README.md

 - moved back the ApertureMacro class to camlib for now and made some import changes in the new ParseGerber and ParseExcellon classes
 - some changes to the tests - perhaps I will try adding a few tests in the future
 - changed the Jump To icon and reverted some changes to the parseGerber and ParseExcellon classes
+- updated Tool Optimal with display of all distances (and locations of the middle point between where they happen) found in the Gerber Object

 5.10.2019